brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 6.0.5 =
+* BUGFIX: sort matches by id for championship proceed to next round

 = 6.0.4 =
 * BUGFIX: fix group explode error in admin
 * UPDATE: use tournament name on tournament entry form